ruvnet/agentic-employment/backend/app/utils/auth.md

     hashed_password: str

 def verify_password(plain_password, hashed_password):
-    # Implement your password hashing and verification logic here
     return plain_password == hashed_password  # This is just for demonstration

 def get_user(email: str):
-    # Replace this with your database call to get the user
     if email == "test@example.com":
         return UserInDB(**{
             "email": email,